ArneLimburg/cdimock/README.md

 Since Arquillian currently does not support JUnit 5, CdiMock has no integration with Arquillian.

-## Running a CDI Container for multiple test classes
+## Running one CDI Container for multiple test classes

 When you have a large test suite with many CDI tests, it is inappropriate to start and stop the cdi container for every single test class.
 It will decrease build performance in an inacceptable amount.